 The directors receive fixed compensation of CHF 45 000 for their service on the Board of Directors.
 The amount of compensation awarded to the Chairman and Vice Chairman is higher given their additional duties and responsibilities, including seats on committees appointed by the Board of Directors.
-Since his resignation as CEO of ORIOR AG in 2011 and concurrent election as Chairman of the Company's Board of Directors, Rolf U. Sutter has been actively engaged in strategic issues and projects.
-In addition to chairing the Board of Directors, he provides guidance on strategy, acquisition projects, the longer-term evolution of the Board of Directors and the Executive Committee, and the screening of new talents.
-He also supports innovation processes, the continual improvement of the Company's business model, and other activities.
-The other Board of Directors.
+Rolf U. Sutter was closely involved with strategic issues and projects during his term of office as Chairman.
+In addition to managing the Board of Directors, he supported the Company in its strategic development, acquisition projects, the long-term development of the Board of Directors and the Executive Committee and the recruitment of talents.
+He also supported innovation processes and the continuous improvement of the business model, among other things.
+Remo Brunschwiler took over some of Rolf U. Sutter's additional duties upon his election as Chairman of the Board of Directors on 19 April 2023.
+The other Board members receive additional compensation of CHF 10 000 for sitting on committees created by the Board of Directors.
 The persons chairing these two committees receive additional compensation of CHF 25 000 a year.